ShelsonCao/GraRep/README.md

 # Lisence
 This code follows the MIT Lisence.

+# GPU Version
+This is a fast re-implemented versioin [GraRep.jl](https://github.com/xgfs/GraRep.jl) using Julia language by xgfs.

 # Cite
 If you want to use this code, please kinkdly cite our paper